Latent-Logic/mixitup-translator/README.md

-# mixitup-pronoun-translator
+# mixitup-translator
-Convert api.pronouns.alejo.io a cached endpoint for use w/ mixitup web request
+MixItUp API translator, read external APIs and translate into computed fields for use in commands